Jovan Soldatović: Legacy

 In 1968, Soldatovic's sculpture Family would appear as the motif of a stamp issued by the Post Office of Yugoslavia on the occasion of the Year of Human Rights, which was indicated by the official sign of the jubilee.
 The postage stamp was worth 1.25 dinars and 500,000 copies were issued for the event.

 In 2000, the Novi Sad Građanski placed Jovan Soldatović among the 20 of the most influential citizens of Novi Sad of the 20th century, along with Vasa Stajić, Miroslav Antić, Dragiša Brašovan, Pera Dobrinović, Aleksandar Tišma, Vujadin Bošković, Monica Seles, etc.

 A permanent museum exhibition of his life, career and sculptural works can be found at the Homeland Museum of Čerević.

 Soldatović′s Petrovaradin "Long barracks" workshop, was left in the ownership of the City of Novi Sad after his death.
 For years this workshop was mishandled by the city, leaving it in disrepair.
 Around June 2013, over 61 of the 100 statues done in gypsum, wax, copper and bronze were stolen from his workshop.
-Only 23 statues were able to be found while the 38 remaining sculptures were ether destroyed or sold on the black market to private auctions, galleries and collections.
+Only 23 statues were able to be found while the 38 remaining sculptures were either destroyed or sold on the black market to private auctions, galleries and collections.
 This was not the first time his workshop was broken in, as it also happened in 1972, where 6 of his sculptures were destroyed.

 On 1 February 2021, during the City Day of Novi Sad, the City Museum of Novi Sad, with the help of Dr. Jelena Banjac, a museum advisor in the collection of foreign art, hosted an exhibition of Jovan Soldatović′s works from the Foundation of the National Gallery, at Dunavska 29.
 The entrance was free of charge for visitors during the City Day holiday.
 In December of that same year, for the 100th anniversary of Soldatović′s birth, Dr. Tijana Palkovljević Bugarski and Mr. Danilo Vuksanović wrote an article for Gallery of Matica Srpska, honoring the sculptor who has graced Matica Srpska with many of his works.